kubaceg/solr-cookbook/README.md

 Description
 ===========
-Configures and deploys Solr 4.0.0 on Tomcat 7.
+Downloads ,configures and deploys Solr on Tomcat 7.

 Requirements
 ============